Search for missing journalist in Brazil nearing the end, indigenous group says

 Bolsonaro, who once faced tough questioning from Phillips at a news conference over weakening environmental law enforcement, said last week that the two men "were on an adventure that is not recommended" and speculated they could have been executed.

-In Brasilia, staff of Funai went on a one-day protest strike to demand greater security for indigenous experts working in the field and the replacement of the head of the agency appointed by Bolsonaro, a police officer.

-(Reporting by Jake Spring; Writing by Anthony Boadle Editing by Alistair Bell)
+(Reporting by Jake Spring Writing by Anthony Boadle Editing by Alistair Bell and Rosalba O'Brien)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))